Yomin/librj/README.md

 * if no record matched a no-success value is returned
 * the matching record is memorized

+### rj_app, rj_app_next, rj_app_prev

+* finds via the given matching criteria the record and appends a delimiter and a value to the value belonging to the requested field
+* if the delimiter is NULL the empty string is used instead
+* if no record matched a no-success value is returned
+* the matching record is memorized

 ### rj_add, rj_add_next, rj_add_prev

 * finds via the given matching criteria the record and adds the given